 Christina and Katherine exited the bathroom together.
 After checking the entire upstairs of Katherine Lacey's house, they finally exhaled in relief.

-"I guess there's absolutely nobody here," Katherine broke the ten-minute silence and slackened her posture, finally feeling safe.
+'I guess there's nobody here,' Katherine said.
+She broke the ten-minute silence and loosened her stiff posture.
 Christina kept her guard up while walking down the hallway, her eyes cautiously checking over places she knew were clear.

-"Maybe, I just can't shake off the feeling that something's not right," Christina admitted, looking around vigilantly.
+'Maybe.
+I just can't shake off the feeling that something's not right,' Christina admitted as she looked around with vigilance.
 She looked up at the ceiling.
-"When was the last time you were in the attic?"
+'When was the last time you were in the attic?'

-A muddled Katherine followed Christina's stare.
-"Not for a long, long time."
+A confused Katherine followed her stare.
+'Not for a long, long time.'
 Katherine's heart dropped when she saw it.
-"My parents wouldn't have been in there either.
-Who left it open?"
+'My parents wouldn't have been in there either.
+Who left it open?'

-Katherine took an audible gulp.
-"There are some ladders in this closet," Katherine said, edging away from being directly underneath the hole in the ceiling.
+Katherine audibly gulped.
+'There are some ladders in this closet,' she said, edging away from being directly underneath the hole in the ceiling.
 She opened the door to a petite closet in the hallway and turned the light on.
-Christina could see the countless amounts of towels on shelves and fresh dressing gowns.
-It was pretty luxurious to what Christina was used to.
+Christina could see the countless amounts of towels and fresh dressing gowns on the shelves.
+It was pretty luxurious to what she was used to.

-It wasn't hard for Katherine to pull the light ladders out.
+It wasn't hard for Katherine to ease the ladders out of the closet.
 Christina walked over to her, again avoiding being below the attic entrance, and helped her extend the ladders so they'd lean and settle against the hole.
 They both looked up and held their gaze for a minute before finally moving.

-Christina took a deep breath, then ascended up the steps.
-She could feel her heart jump through her chest.
-It was beating so fast she was sure it would give in.
+Christina took a deep breath before she climbed the steps.
+Her heart jumped through her chest.
+It beat so fast she was sure it would give in.
 She kept hold of the knife as she kept a steady grip on the sides of the ladder.
 She could feel it slipping a little at the bottom.
 Looking down, she could see Katherine was doing her best to keep it steady.

 There was no backing out now that she was so close to the top.
 She slowed her speed as her head was almost ready to enter the attic.
 Her head was buzzing with 'don't do this' on repeat, like a broken record, but her body forced itself to go a little higher.